Peter Mason (physicist)

+"Blood and Iron" won him, together with Robyn Williams and Halina Szewczyk a United Nations Media Peace Prize gold citation.

-He published a book on probability, Half Your Luck, in 1986 and published seventy scientific papers during his career.
+He published a book on probability, Half Your Luck, in 1986, illustrated by Bruce Petty.
+He published seventy scientific papers during his career.

+Very late in his career, Mason (and Williams) were both Commissioners in the federal government's Commission for the Future (1985-1998), an independent agency reporting to the Minister for Science.
+Its scope was broad; a major aim was 'to democratize scientific and technological decision making and involve people who are often excluded from decision making.'.
+In the Commission's journal In Future, Williams wrote of Mason's contributions curtailed by his worsening ability to speak.

-Mason was diagnosed with a brain tumour in 1985 and retired an emeritus professor from Macquarie University in 1986.
+Mason was diagnosed with a terminal brain tumour in 1985 about which he was interviewed by Williams for the ABC's Science Show.
+Mason retired an emeritus professor from Macquarie University in 1986.
 He died at Wahroonga on 20 March 1987 and was survived by his wife and three children.
 Macquarie University still runs the general science courses he designed and awards the Peter Mason Prize for outstanding achievement in them annually.